-Although the assumptions of Theorem \ref{thm:GenericConsistency} are weaker than those of \citet{keribin2000consistent}, it is still possible to deduce consistent model selection under further relaxations of conditions.
-For example, even without continuity of the component density $\phi$ or independence of the data $\mathbf{X}_{n}$, or when the loss function is not necessarily the negative log-density, we can deduce consistency using the theory of \citet{westerhout2024asymptotic}, at the expense of slowing down the rate of the penalization term to $\tilde{O}\left(n^{-1/2}\right)$.
-An immediate direction of study is to understand whether further relaxations of the assumptions are possible without such a pronounced slowing of the penalization rate.
-Another immediate extension to our current work is to obtain the corresponding regularity conditions for consistent order selection of mixture of experts models (cf. \citealp{jacobs1991adaptive}, \citealp{yuksel2012twenty}, and \citealp{nguyen2018practical}), which extend upon the finite mixture models by also parameterizing the mixing coefficients $\pi_{1},\dots,\pi_{k}$.
+Another immediate extension to our current work is to obtain the corresponding regularity conditions for consistent order selection of mixture of experts models (cf. \citealp{jacobs1991adaptive}, \citealp{yuksel2012twenty}, and \citealp{nguyen2018practical}), which extend upon the finite mixture models by also parameterising the mixing coefficients $\pi_{1},\dots,\pi_{k}$.
 Such an extension would add to the growing body of theoretical results regarding model selection and model uncertainty in mixture of experts models, including the results of \citet{khalili2010new}, \citet{nguyen2022non}, \citet{nguyen2023non}, \citet{nguyen2023demystifying}, \citet{nguyen_general_2024}, \citet{nguyen_bayesian_2024}, \citet{nguyen_towards_2024}, \citet{thai_model_2025}, and \citet{westerhout2024asymptotic}, for example.
 Lastly, a limitation of our current results is the requirement that some maximum order $\bar{k}$ be specified.
-Indeed such an assumption can be omitted at the great expense of strong control of local bracketing entropy of normalizations of the mixture model classes, as in \citet{gassiat2012consistent} and \citet[Sec.
+Indeed such an assumption can be omitted at the great expense of strong control of local bracketing entropy of normalisations of the mixture model classes, as in \citet{gassiat2012consistent} and \citet[Sec.
 4.3]{gassiat2018universal}.
-It remains open as to whether weaker assumptions are available, even for penalties with the slower rate $\tilde{O}\left(n^{-1/2}\right)$.
+It remains open as to whether weaker assumptions are available, even for penalties with the larger rate $\tilde{O}\left(n^{-1/2}\right)$.